rootdraws/district0x-Grant-Farms/Introduction to Grant Farms.md

 * <a href="https://etherscan.io/address/0xbeC346627bA83b471d5ab171618274c5333F9f37">$SKULL Grant Farm</a>
 * <a href="https://etherscan.io/address/0xE476C37a862c6603D3179Aa8b10114590Dc1fcfe">$BAEPAY Grant Farm</a>
-* <a href="https://etherscan.io/address/0x77B0F6AB601C6a5B0741CD5B977BB1AaA1794e3e">$KLTR Grant Farm.</a> [KLTR Grant Farm <a href="https://beta.cent.co/rootdraws/+8bnszi">got Rekt</a> | So, I sold it to recover personal investment costs into creating each of these Farms.
-Now $KLTR, $BAEPAY and $SKULL Grant Farms are all operating in the Black.]
+* <a href="https://etherscan.io/address/0x77B0F6AB601C6a5B0741CD5B977BB1AaA1794e3e">$KLTR Grant Farm.</a>
+* [KLTR Grant Farm <a href="https://beta.cent.co/rootdraws/+8bnszi">got Rekt</a> | So, I sold it to recover personal investment costs into creating each of these Farms.
+Now $KLTR, $BAEPAY and $SKULL Grant Farms are all operating in the Black.
+I anticipate further price decline, and will re-establish garden in February, once current staking incentives have passed.
+IMO the 6x Staking Reward Period is causing aggressive sell offs.]
-* <a href="https://etherscan.io/address/0x3429D8e6Dd9B619340BABF6A23dDd3C519B1B78d#tokentxns">$DNT Grant Farm.</a> [Added 12/14: this is where Stake is Stored for Submission of the DeFi Community Gardens to the District0x Registry].
+* <a href="https://etherscan.io/address/0x3429D8e6Dd9B619340BABF6A23dDd3C519B1B78d#tokentxns">$DNT Grant Farm.</a>
+* [Added 12/14: this is where Stake is Stored for Submission of the DeFi Community Gardens to the District0x Registry].
 * <a href="https://etherscan.io/address/0xCcf27dEE1b11207FddA7aF6fC41e905c7DC12Bfb#tokentxns">BASED Grant Farm.</a> [Added 12/16]

 This allows me to build and manage the Grant Fund for each community as an investment portfolio, where the source for the grants are the LP Rewards, and the principle investment can be continuously built using a profit share model for future collection sales.